-The tables below contain new automobile sales in Canada for the 2020 and 2019 calendar years (the latest available quarterly information from Statistics Canada).
+The tables below contain new automobile sales by units in Canada for the five months ended May 31, 2021 and May 31, 2020 (the latest available information from Statistics Canada), and for the 2020 and 2019 calendar years.
 Historically, Canada's automotive retail industry has been characterized by strong industry fundamentals.
 According to Statistics Canada, automotive retail industry sales totaled \$151 billion in 2020 (down 9% from \$165 billion in 2019), representing approximately 25% of Canada's overall retail sales of products and merchandise.
 Over the last 20 years, retail automotive sales grew at a compound annual rate of 3.6%.
-According to an industry analyst's report, total Canadian light vehicle sales for Q1 2021 increased by approximately 15% compared to Q1 2020, which shows the resiliency of the retail automotive business.